-Peace and security continues to be a priority for both the European Union and the African Union (AU).
+Peace and security continue to be a priority for both the European Union and the African Union (AU).
 Since the establishment of the African Peace and Security Architecture (APSA), which coincided with the transition from the Organisation of African Unity (OAU) to the AU in 2000, a wide range of actors have contributed and supported the APSA, with the objective of managing and preventing (violent) conflicts in Africa more effectively.

-The objective of our work is to inform both African and European policy makers about the operationalisation of the APSA, and the extent to which it has contributed to addressing conflict situations throughout the African continent.
-Our work has directly contributed to GIZ’s annual APSA Impact Reports.
-The results and findings of these annual reports have been presented at the African Union in Addis Ababa by ECDPM and GIZ in April 2015 and jointly by ECDPM, GIZ and the Institute for Peace and Security Studies (IPSS) in November 2016 respectively.
+The objective of our work is to inform both African and European policymakers about the operationalisation of the APSA, and the extent to which it has contributed to addressing conflict situations throughout the African continent.
+For example, our work has directly contributed to GIZ’s annual reports on the APSA.
+ECDPM has presented the results and findings of the reports to the African Union with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in April 2015, and with GIZ and the Institute for Peace and Security Studies (IPSS) in November 2016. (see more below)

 The African Peace and Security Architecture (APSA)